Table of Contents

 1. Marble

 Marble bettas resemble swirling marble patterns, with vibrant streaks and markings of various colors across their entire body.
+The splotches look like spilled paint or ink and can be large or small.
 This coloration is the result of a genetic mutation that causes irregular color patterns.
 As the betta matures, its marbling pattern may shift or change, leading to an evolving appearance.

 2. Butterfly